 We were invited to give a photography class at the summer art and justice program for youth organized by @anafenoll at IMDOSOC.
 We talked about the work at Mi Valedor where photography is one of the means we use to document realities and express unique perspectives.
 We conveyed this passion, which we consider a powerful […]

-We had a cultural adventure at the museum!
-On Tuesday, July 18th, we had a great experience visiting the site museum of the Templo Mayor.
-It’s a fascinating place that offers a deep insight into the rich history of the ancient city of Tenochtitlan, which is now the present-day Mexico City.
-Thanks to the venue […]
+We have been on a cultural adventure to the museum!
+On Tuesday, July 18th, we had a enjoyable experience visiting the Templo Mayor Museum.
+It is a fascinating place that offers a deep insight into the rich history of the ancient city of Tenochtitlan, now present-day Mexico City.
+Thank you to the Templo Mayor Museum […]